 What types of wildlife can be spotted in and around the Northwest Passage?

 Polar bears are the iconic creatures of the Arctic.
-Males can grow to over 8 feet tall and weigh 400 pounds.
+Males can grow to over 8 feet tall and weigh more than 1000 pounds.
 Their preferred prey are ringed seals, but they also hunt harp and bearded seals from the ice floes.
 The sight of large numbers of walruses hauled out on land or floating on moving pack ice is unique to the Arctic regions.
 Their remarkable tusks and stiff whiskers are used in their search for food on the ocean floor.
 Bowhead whales, together with narwhal and beluga whales have adapted to being under the ice by not having dorsal fins.
 The white belugas are easy to identify while narwhals, with their single twisted spear-like tooth, are known as the ‘unicorn’ of the sea.
 Blue whales, the largest of the species, as well as fin, sperm and humpback whales might all be spotted from the ship.
 Smaller marine mammals include minke whales, northern bottlenose whales and orca.

 On land, look out for arctic foxes which turn from white to a greyish brown in summer and feast on seabird colonies, or chase the arctic voles and lemmings.
 Caribou can be seen grazing on sedges and grasses, building up fat to see them through the winter.
 Small herds of musk ox are occasionally glimpsed feeding on the dwarf willows along the edge of the coastal tundra.